Stochastic Interpolants: A Unifying Framework for Flows and Diffusions: Instantiations and extensions

 The proof of Theorem~\ref{thm:diff} is given in Appendix~\ref{app:diff}.
 It relies on the calculations that led to \eqref{eq:u:def}, along with the observation that at $t=0$ and $x=x_0$,

 whereas at $t=1$ and any $x\in\RR^d$, we have

 which are both well-defined.
 To put the result in Theorem~\eqref{thm:diff} in perspective, observe that no probability flow ODE with $b\in C^0([0,1];(C^p(\RR^d))^d)$ can achieve the same feat as the diffusion in~\eqref{eq:diff:sde}.
 This is because the solutions of such an ODE are unique, and therefore can only map $x_0$ onto a single point at time $t=1$.
-To the best of our knowledge, \eqref{eq:diff:sde} is the first instance of an SDE that maps a point mass at $x_0$ into a density $\rho_1$ in finite time, and whose drift can be estimated by quadratic regression.
-Indeed, $u^\diff(t,x,x_0)$ is the unique minimizer of the objective function
+Moreover, $u^\diff(t,x,x_0)$ is the unique minimizer of the objective function

-\begin{remark}[Doob h-transform] In principle, the approach above can be generalized to any stochastic bridge $B_t^{x_0,x_1}$, which can be obtained from any SDE by conditioning its solution to satisfy $B_{t=0}^{x_0,x_1}=x_0$ and $B_{t=1}^{x_0,x_1}=x_1$ with the help of Doob's $h$-transform.
-In general, however, this construction cannot be made explicit, because the $h$-transform is typically not available analytically.
-One approach would be to learn it, as proposed e.g. in~\cite{peluchetti2022nondenoising,bortoli2021diffusion}, but this adds an additional layer of difficulty that is avoided by the approach above. \end{remark}